gothinkster/react-redux-realworld-example-app/README.md

 # Redux codebase containing real world examples (CRUD, auth, advanced patterns, etc)
 Originally created for this [GH issue](https://github.com/reactjs/redux/issues/1353).
 The codebase is now feature complete and the RFC is open. **Your input is greatly appreciated; please submit bug fixes via pull requests & feedback via issues**.
-Target for syndicating to the official redux repo is end of April.
+Target for syndicating to the official redux repo is early May.

 ## Getting started